Cimpress NV (CMPR) Q1 2018 Results - Earnings Call Transcript

 Victor Anthony - Aegis Capital Corp.

 Thanks, and I apologize for the background noise.
 Maybe you could then talk about 10% constant currency growth rate at the Vistaprint brand.
 I wonder if you could parse out the delta between repeat usage and customer growth.
-What efforts you have underway to get the two growth rates to converge and get in repeat usage conversion and (8:39) new customer growth?
+What efforts you have underway to get the two growth rates to converge and getting their repeat usage to converge in new customer growth?

-Second, I think there was a kind of a slight pullback at 100 basis points you called out in advertising spend, I wonder whether or not that was as a result of inefficient advertising spend or where did you pullback with that brand advertising to television or in (8:54) other areas?
+Second, I think there was a kind of a slight pullback at 100 basis points you called out in advertising spend, I wonder whether or not that was as a result of inefficient advertising spend or where did you pullback with that brand advertising or television or other areas?

 And third, I may have missed it, but if you could tell me the magnitude of the head count reduction and what geographies does it impact?
 Thanks.